-If you don’t have enough folic acid in your diet, you may end up with a folic acid deficiency.
-Certain foods, like citrus juices and dark green vegetables, are particularly good sources of folate.
-Not eating enough folic acid can lead to a deficiency in just a few weeks.
-Deficiency may also occur if you have a disease that prevents your body from absorbing folate.
+If you don’t have enough folate in your diet, you may end up with a folate deficiency.
+Certain drinks and foods, such as citrus juices and dark green vegetables, are particularly good sources of folate.

-Folic acid deficiency can cause anemia.
-Anemia is a condition where you have too few RBCs.
-Anemia can deprive your tissues of oxygen it needs, because red blood cells carry the oxygen.
+Folate deficiency can cause anemia.
+Anemia is a condition in which you have too few RBCs.
+Anemia can deprive your tissues of oxygen it needs because RBCs carry the oxygen.
 This may affect their function.

-Symptoms of folic acid deficiency are often subtle.
+The symptoms of folate deficiency are often subtle.
 They include:

 - mouth sores